charvi03/charvi03/README.md

 A passionate Android developer from India.
 And currently working on my skills to become a Software developer.

 * ✉️  You can contact me at [charvikhurana01@gmail.com](mailto:charvikhurana01@gmail.com)
-* 🧠  I'm learning Android Jetpack Compose
+* 🧠  I'm learning Web development.

 ### Skills